phaustin/a301_eoas/solutions/assign8_goes_solution.md

 ## Installation

-- fetch and rebase to pick up the week12 folder with this ipynb file
+- fetch and rebase to pick up the week13 folder with this ipynb file
-- `pip install -r requirements.txt`  to install the newest version of the `a301_extras` library
+- I modified the end of the {ref}`week12:goes_earthcare` notebook to produce a new file called [clipped_goes.tif](https://drive.google.com/drive/folders/1tZQ9fG8C32fOR5NR-dsLvR0iT6SOUegn?usp=sharing) which needs to be copied to `~/repos/a301/satdata/earthcare`.
+In that file I also included the cartopy CRS so I could make a map of the GOES heights to show how to debug the satellite track.

+## Workflow

-## open the earthcare radar file
+1) Get the radar groundtrack

-Use the file written by {ref}`week11:earthcare_xarray`
+2) Read the GOES heights from `clipped_goes.tif`
+3) Find the row, column on the image for every radar lat,lon point
+4) Plot the radar reflectivity and add the GOES height lin for each of those points

+## Debugging

+In the last section I show how to plot the radar groundtrack on the satellie image, by setting the row, column pixels along the groundtrack to a high value show they show up.

 ```{code-cell} ipython3
 from pathlib import Path